 Protecting Your Crawl Space in Summer

 Summer heat isn’t a threat to your crawl space or home.
 Soaring moisture, mold, pests, and crawling insects are real threats.
-If you can control moisture and eliminate pests and mold, you will have a dry and healthy crawl space.
+If you can control moisture and make the environment less hospitable for pests and mold, you will have a dry and healthy crawl space.

 We encourage you to seal all the vents that let air and insects into the crawl space.
 They’re probably the weakest link in your quest to create a dry, mold-free crawl space.
 As long as vents remain, there’s no way you’ll be able to control moisture from the outside.

 The next step is sealing the crawl space with a 20-mil plastic vapor barrier like CrawlSeal™.
 This plastic material goes over the floor and walls, leaving about three inches for termite inspection.
-The wonderful thing about encapsulation is it locks out destructive pests and moisture.
+The wonderful thing about encapsulation is it locks out destructive moisture and makes it more difficult for pests to come inside.